flexivrobotics/flexiv_ddk/README.md

 ## Quick Start

 The **C++** DDK libraries are packed into a unified modern CMake project named ``flexiv_ddk``, which can be configured and installed via CMake on all supported OS.
+The **Python** DDK library is a Python package that can be installed via pip.
 ### Note

 * You might need to turn off your computer's firewall or whitelist the DDK programs to be able to establish connection with the robot.

+## Quick Start - Python

+### Install the Python package

+On all supported platforms, the Python package of DDK and its dependencies for a specific Python version can be installed using the `pip` module:

+    python3.x -m pip install spdlog flexivddk

+NOTE: replace `3.x` with a specific Python version.

+### Use the installed Python package

+After the ``flexivddk`` Python package is installed, it can be imported from any Python script.
+Test with the following commands in a new Terminal, which should start Flexiv DDK:

+    python3.x
+    import flexivddk
+    robot = flexivddk.Client("Rizon4-123456")

+The program will start searching for a robot with serial number `Rizon4-123456`, and will exit after a couple of seconds if the specified robot is not found in the local network.

+### Run example Python scripts

+To run an example Python script in this repo:

+    cd flexiv_ddk/example_py
+    python3.x <example_name>.py [robot_serial_number]

+For example:

+    python3.10 ./basics1_display_joint_states.py Rizon4-123456

+## Quick Start - C++

 ### Install on Linux